GGRice/InteractiveProgramming/README.md

 # InteractiveProgramming
-This is the base repo for the interactive programming project for Software Design, Spring 2016 at Olin College.

 To run this code you call python3 pong.py
 If the ball is moving at an unsatisfactory speed you can change the ball_step global variable at the start of the code to any value >1
 If the paddles are moving at an unsatisfactory speed you can change the paddle_speed global variable at the start of the code to any value >1
 Directions on how to play are given upon initiation of game.